Wilson throws for 392 yards, No. 18 BYU routs Troy 48-7

 Wilson’s previous career high was 317 passing yards against Western Michigan in the 2018 Famous Idaho Potato Bowl.
 Against Troy, he completed 23 of 28 passes and rushed for a pair of touchdowns while helping the Cougars (2-0) pile up 664 total yards on offense.

+It was the most total yards BYU posted against an FBS opponent since recording 681 yards against Houston in 2013.
+The junior credited his teammates for turning routine plays into something special.

+“As a quarterback, I can honestly say a quarterback is always as good as the guys around him,” Wilson said.
+“I’m fortunate to have a great 10 guys that rally around me.
+I can make the easy play and they can make it a big play.”

 Dax Milne and Gunner Romney combined for more than 250 receiving yards.
-Milne led BYU with 140 yards and a touchdown on seven catches.
-Romney added 138 yards on five receptions.
+Milne led BYU with a career-high 140 yards and a touchdown on a career-best seven catches.
+Romney added a career-high 138 yards on five receptions.
+They gave the Cougars a pair of 100-yard receivers in the same game for the first time since 2015.

 Troy (1-1) simply could not keep up with BYU after the first quarter.
 Gunnar Wilson threw for 162 yards, but was sacked four times.
 The Trojans totaled just 181 yards.